Open-Cascade-SAS/OCCT/dox/user_guides/de_wrapper/de_wrapper.md

   TColStd_ListOfAsciiString aVendors;
   aVendors.Appends("OCC"); // high priority
   aVendors.Appends("DTK");
-  // Flag to disable not choosen vendors, in this case configuration is possible
+  // Flag to disable not chosen vendors, in this case configuration is possible
   // otherwise, lower their priority and continue to check ability to transfer Standard_Boolean aToDisable = Standard_True;
   aSession->ChangePriority(aFormat, aVendors, aToDisable);